You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

 NPR reports that researchers have developed chimeric embryos as part of work toward growing human organs in animals for organ transplants.

 According to the Washington Post, the Biden Administration is set to make changes to federal restrictions on fetal tissue research.

-In Science this week: approach to infer genotype-by-environment interaction from genetic variants associated with phenotypic variability, and more.
+In Science this week: approach to isolated trace DNA from archaic humans from sediments, and more.